Falcons RT Ryan Schraeder out Sun. vs. Lions

 Falcons coach Dan Quinn expressed confidence in Sambrailo stepping in for Schraeder.

 "I thought a faster speed,'' Quinn said of what he saw from Sambrailo throughout the week.
-"I'm sure that comes with more confidence in the plan, more reps with the first group, more reps with Matt (Ryan).
-So I felt like his quickness off the ball.
-That's definitely a part of his game in the run game.
+"I'm sure that comes with more confidence in the plan, more reps with the first group, more reps with Matt [Ryan].
+So I felt like his quickness off the ball, that's definitely a part of his game in the run game.
 I thought he had a nice week in terms of preparation.
-You could feel the communication up and down the line; the combination blocks with the tight ends, the combination blocks with the guards.
+You could feel the communication up and down the line, the combination blocks with the tight ends, the combination blocks with the guards.
 That's a big part of what we do in the run game.
 And he's really done a good job.''

 Quinn said he hopes Schraeder is fully cleared to return by Wednesday, leading into a Week 4 home matchup with the Buffalo Bills.

 Quinn previously ruled out reigning NFL sack champ Vic Beasley Jr. and defensive lineman Courtney Upshaw earlier in the week with hamstring and ankle injuries, respectively.
-Beasley was spotted walking around the locker room Friday and it appeared to be in good spirits without and noticeable limp or protection on his legs.
-He could be sidelined a month, although Quinn refused to put a timetable on the injury.
+Beasley was spotted walking around the locker room Friday and appeared to be in good spirits without and noticeable limp or protection on his legs.
+He could be sidelined a month, though Quinn refused to put a timetable on the injury.

 Without Beasley, the Falcons will rely on rookie Takkarist McKinley to step into the primary role at left edge rusher in the nickel package.
 Defensive tackle Joe Vellano was promoted from the practice squad to provide depth with Upshaw sidelined.